 This parable seems simple enough.
 I think most of us interpret it as saying that the sower is God.
-He sows with Jesus, and He sows good seed.
-And the good seed are the people.
+He sows with Jesus and He sows good seed.
+And, of course, the good seed are the people.
 And then an enemy comes and puts weeds among them.

 This is a very simple solution.
 But it’s a very bad simple solution, because it seems to isolate people who are in the church.
 They are very nice, very good, and they represent what’s best in our worship and religion etc, etc. And, of course, the bad guys, we all know the bad guys: they will wear the dark hats!